asala-hassan/LPBI_project/README.md

 # WordPress Database into JSON-LD
-A SQL Query for transforming WordPress database into JSON-LD format
+A SQL Query created to transform WordPress database into JSON-LD format